 Know Your Limits

 Caring for your aging parent takes a lot of energy, time and work.
 It’s important to practice patience and compassion when dealing with your loved one, with them as well as yourself.
-Consider scenarios that would help you care for them.
+Consider scenarios that would help you care for them and one of them can be found at Seniorstrong.org.
 Should your parents move in with you or to an area near you?
 Should they move to an assisted living facility?

 Be aware of how much help you can provide without harming your own health.
 If you overcommit and try to take on too much, you risk burn-out and health issues of your own.

 -Ask family members to run errands, clean the house or do meal prep.

 -Hire a caretaker to assist during times you’re unavailable.

 -Reach out to organizations such as Area Agency on Aging, AARP, National Institute on Aging, and Senior Services Agencies for information and support.